We love the ketogenic diet, but it isn’t magic.

-Most diets say “more” because protein brings benefits and more protein brings more benefits.
+Most diets say “more” because protein brings benefits, and more protein brings more benefits.

 For this reason, a ketogenic diet has to restrict your overall dietary protein intake to a certain level if you’re trying to lose weight.

 These are a bit of a problem since improved performance leans heavily on being at your best as often as possible.

 What is “Adequate” Protein?

-This is a low protein diet when we hold it up against a variety of other LCHF diets – things like the mountain dog diet focus on fats and proteins.
+This is a low-protein diet when we hold it up against a variety of other LCHF diets – things like the mountain dog diet focus on fats and proteins.